Maxey1950/Discord.js-Games-Updated/README.md

 then change your prefix

-type for thr run  button node index.js
+type for the run  button node index.js